LawsonDaiki/EchoEssentia/README.md

 The communication with the app is through MQTT Broker [Eugenio](https://eugenio.io/).
 Eugenio send a command through MQTT protocol containing a payload with the liquid quantity and choosen product.
 After the payload is received, the dispenser actuator is turned on and the device refill the reusable bottle.

-## Testing

-You can test the application [here](https://distracted-lamarr-9a862b.netlify.app/) or cloning and running the app locally.

-To run the app locally execute `yarn start` in your terminal.

 ## Team

 1. Fernando Maeji